MuzzammilShah/Road-to-AI/docs/blog/posts/post-1.md

 **Other previously existing concepts:**

 - **REST APIs:** Standardizes how **web applications** interact with the **backend**.
-- **LSP(Language Server protocol):** Standardizes how **IDEs** interact with language specific tools.
+- **LSP (Language Server Protocol):** Standardizes how **IDEs** interact with language-specific tools.
 - **MCP:** Standardizes how **AI applications** interact with **external systems**.

 > Interestingly, **anything that can be done using MCP can also be done without MCP**.
-The only aim of this to have a common umbrella (we use the word 'standardize') for our AI Applications to interact with external sources.
+The only aim of this is to have a common umbrella (we use the word 'standardize') for our AI Applications to interact with external sources.

 > So instead of creating different connections each time to different sources from our application (like how we did with APIs), we build this i.e. MCP, once and connect anywhere.